greenelab/manubot-gpt-manuscript/manuscript.md

 The model kept the correct format when necessary (e.g., using italics for gene symbols), maintained most of the citations, and improved the readability of the text in general.
 Revisions for some paragraphs introduced minor mistakes that a human author could readily fix.

-Below we show a paragraph of CCC where we discuss how not-only-linear correlation coefficients could potentially impact genetic studies of complex traits:

 ![
+**A paragraph in the Discussion section of CCC.**
+Original text is on the left and suggested revision on the right.
-](images/diffs/discussion/ccc-paragraph-01.svg "Diffs - CCC discussion paragraph 01"){width="100%"}
+](images/diffs/discussion/ccc-paragraph-01.svg "Diffs - CCC discussion paragraph 01"){#fig:discussion:ccc width="100%"}

+One paragraph of CCC discusses how not-only-linear correlation coefficients could potentially impact genetic studies of complex traits (Figure @fig:discussion:ccc).
 Although some minor changes could be added, we believe the revised text reads better than the original.
 It is also interesting how the model understood the format of citations and built more complex structures from it.
 For instance, the two articles referenced in lines 2 and 3 in the original text were correctly merged into a single citation block and separated with ";" in line 2 of the revised text.